anoma/nspec/docs/architecture-2/networking.md

 The message routing algorithm is described in the [[EngineMessage#enginemessage]] section.

+!!! note

-> Note: an implementation may optimize intra-node messaging between local engine instances, such that they communicate directly instead of via the router.
+    An implementation may optimize intra-node messaging between local engine instances, such that they communicate directly instead of via the router.

 ##### Transport